jonathan-priebe/hack-challenger/OWASP-Juice-Shop/challenges/3-Star/Login Jim/README.md

 By injecting crafted input, the password check can be bypassed entirely.

 ## My Approach

-Before attempting this challenge, I had already logged in as the administrator using SQL Injection.
-From the administration panel, I was able to view Jim’s email address (`jim@juice-sh.op`).
-With that information, I returned to the login form and used SQL Injection to log in as Jim.
+I reused the SQL Injection technique from the previous challenge, this time targeting Jim’s account.
+Since I had already retrieved his email address from the admin panel, I crafted a new injection payload using his known email to bypass authentication.

-This demonstrates a chained attack: using one vulnerability [Brute-Forcing the Admin Panel URL](../../2-Star/Admin-Section/README.md#step-2-brute-forcing-the-admin-panel-url) to discover sensitive data, and another (SQL Injection) to escalate access.
+This demonstrates a chained attack: using one vulnerability ([Brute-Forcing the Admin Panel URL](../../2-Star/Admin-Section/README.md#how-i-solved-it)) to discover sensitive data, and another (SQL Injection) to escalate access.

 ## Solution Steps